 ProFamily, LLC is a mental health agency geared at providing comprehensive counseling services to at-risk individuals and families.
 The agency got its start in 1991 as the charter agency for the Department of Family and Children Services in Whitfield County, GA.

-ProFamily is comitted to meeting the needs of families and children.
-Our qualified family service consultants, bachelor's level, and master's level clinicians are experienced in providing the highest level of confidential care in every circumstance.
+ProFamily is committed to meeting the needs of families and children.
+Correspondingly, our qualified family service consultants, bachelor's level, and master's level clinicians are experienced in providing the highest level of confidential care in every circumstance.

-ProFamily has a long-standing, well respected reputation as a key provider of Home Evaluations, Parenting Classes, Drug and Alcohol Assessments, Supervised Visitations, and Clinical Counseling Services.
-The ability to provide bilingual services in every area has set ProFamily apart in the North Georgia region.
+ProFamily has a long-standing, well-respected reputation as a key provider of Home Evaluations, Parenting Classes, Drug and Alcohol Assessments, Supervised Visitations, and Clinical Counseling Services.
+Additionally, we can provide bilingual services in every area - setting ProFamily apart in the North Georgia region.
 Over the last 18 years, ProFamily has grown from a small, pilot organization into a multi-faceted mental health provider.
 In October of 2007, ProFamily came under new ownership and has since expanded its services to the private sector.
-In 2018, ProFamily celebrated a move to a larger space in order to accommodate more families.
+In 2018, ProFamily celebrated a move to a larger space to accommodate more families.

 ProFamily, LLC is an approved IFI (Intensive Family Intervention) through Georgia Medicaid.
-IFI is a service intended to improve family functioning by arrangement, promoting reunification or preventing the utilization of out of home therapeutic venues (i.e. psychiatric hospital, therapeutic foster care, psychiatric residential treatment facilities, or therapeutic residential intervention services) for the identified youth.
+IFI is a service intended to improve family functioning by arrangement, promoting reunification, or preventing the utilization of out-of-home therapeutic venues (i.e. psychiatric hospital, therapeutic foster care, psychiatric residential treatment facilities, or therapeutic residential intervention services) for the identified youth.
 Services are delivered utilizing a team approach and are provided primarily to youth in their living arrangement and within the family system.
-Services promote a family-based focus in order to:
+Our services promote a family-based focus to:

 - Ensure linkage to needed community services and resources; and